 The Berkley channel generously shares full courses (with PowerPoint slides) in many sub-divisions of economics, as well as in a large number of other disciplines.
 This means you can keep up-to-date with the teachings of one of the world’s leading universities.
 As a free resource, you can’t get much better.
 It’s like studying without the fees!

 Slightly more limited than the Berkley channel (especially for external users), the MIT channel still offers some precious nuggets of economic knowledge – particularly to do with the basics.
-The full set of the lectures are, unfortunately, only available on the official page of MIT Open Course Ware.
+The full set of lectures is, unfortunately, only available on the official page of MIT Open Course Ware.
 That said, for those just looking for an introductory look into economics, it’s definitely worth checking out.

 Produced by the author of Economist’s View, this channel is a real treasure trove, giving its viewers access to full courses of lectures all recorded live.
 The channel covers Econometrics, Monetary Theory and Policy, History of Economic Thought and much more.
 It really has something for everyone.